jyannick/yaka/README.md

 If you want, you can install the Electron App to have a desktop version of Yaka.
 It is designed to always be a keypress away:

-- when minimized in the system tray, press `Ctrl-Alt-Y` to display the Yaka window
+- starts minimized in the system tray
+- at any time, press `Ctrl-Alt-Y` to display the Yaka window
 - once you are done with it, `Ctrl-W`, `Ctrl-M` or `Alt-F4` will send it back to the tray
 - to close it, right-click on the icon in the tray and select `Quit`